1. Previous: Chapter 15

 }

 When a type like Request is sealed, Kotlin will keep track of all its direct subtypes.
-That way, Kotlin can know when you’ve been exhaustive in a conditional that checks subtypes.
+That way, Kotlin can know when we’ve been exhaustive in a conditional that checks subtypes.
+In fact, just by adding the sealed modifier to the Request interface, it caused a compiler error on the when statement.

 object FrontDesk {